Prince Alexander of Battenberg, Prince of Bulgaria

 Johanna Loisinger with her two children circa1894, Credit – Wikipedia

 The couple lived in Graz, Austria where Alexander held a post in the Austrian Army.
 He died at his home in Graz, Villa Hartenau, on October 23, 1893.
-He was initially buried in Graz, but later his remains were returned to Bulgaria and a State Funeral was held at the St Nedelya Church in Sofia, at the direction of the new Prince Ferdinand of Bulgaria.
-Soon after, he was entombed at the newly built Battenberg Mausoleum in the center of Sofia, Bulgaria.
+Alexander was initially buried in Graz, but later his remains were returned to Bulgaria, and a state funeral was held at the St Nedelya Church in Sofia, at the direction of the new Prince Ferdinand of Bulgaria.
+Alexander later was entombed at the newly built Battenberg Mausoleum in the center of Sofia, Bulgaria.

 Bulgaria Resources at Unofficial Royalty